GLOBAL MARKETS-World shares take China knock, oil sags on supply question | Business

 Global stocks fell on Thursday, tracking a slump in Asia in response to a widening crackdown on the tech sector in China and concern over the strength of the country's economic recovery, while oil prices sagged on supply uncertainty.

 The pace of economic recovery from the COVID-19 pandemic and its impact on inflation and central bank policymaking continues to drive markets, with the U.S. Federal Reserve overnight signalling no immediate plans to tighten monetary policy.
-All eyes will be on the European Central Bank later in the session, when it is set to release a strategy update that could allow for higher inflation.
+The European Central Bank, meanwhile, announced the results of a strategy review in which it said it would set a new inflation target of 2%, compared with its previous target of "below but close to 2%".

 "We believe valuations to be frothy not just in India but in different geographies across the world," Nikhil Kamath, Co-Founder and CIO at asset manager True Beacon, said.
 "We are hedged as much as 55% today, our net exposure to the market is only about 45%."
 THREAT TO RECOVERY